iamtrep/hubitat-dandanache/ikea-zigbee-drivers/README.md

 | Since version | `2.0.0` |

 #### Features
-* Button Push events for: all buttons
-* Button Hold events for: Button 1 (🔆) and Button 2 (🔅)
+* **Button Events**: Supports "Push" events for all buttons, "Hold" and "Release" events for Button 1 (🔆) and Button 2 (🔅).
-* Button Release events for: Button 1 (🔆), Button 2 (🔅)
-* Battery report: %
-* Health status: online / offline
+* **Battery Report**: Provides a percentage-based report on the current battery level.
+* **Health Status**: Indicates the operational status of the device, showing whether it's "online" or "offline".
-* Directly control Zigbee devices: On/Off, Brightness and Scenes
+* **Zigbee Device Control**: Enables direct control of On/Off, Brightness, and Scenes for Zigbee devices.

 #### Known Issues
 * The Hold / Release events don't work correctly on the Next and Prev buttons.